 However some judges find that bent knees plus a high turn-over rate makes continuous contact difficult to judge.
-Unlike formal race walking, it will be up to the walker to demonstrate continuous contact!
-Some UK judges will insist that knees must always be uncovered - despite the prevailing weather conditions.
+Unlike the more " formal" race walking, it will be up to the walker to demonstrate continuous contact!

 UKA Rules of Competition – Unattached Athlete Status

-Following a review of the rules with respect to unattached status of athletes, UK Athletics have clarified the situation in that race walkers should be treated in the same way as runners if they are no longer a member of an affiliated club.
+UK Athletics have now clarified the situation in that race walkers should be treated in the same way as runners if they are no longer a member of an affiliated club.

 To this end, they have confirmed that: